 As an Amazon Associate I earn from qualifying purchases.
 This post contains affiliate links.

 It’s the homestretch of my Savory Summer Drinks blog mini-series.
 And I am having a fabulous time with all my tasty goodness.
 It delights me.
 (See what I did there?
 Anyways, back to playing with my food…er…drinks.)
 If you haven’t been following, this week’s blog mini-series has been all about savory summer drinks.
 Why savory drinks?
-Because most of them are low calorie.
+Because most of them don’t have sugar or lot’s of added sweeteners.
 Also, do I really need any more sugar?
 Not really.

 Now for the recap of prior days’ drinks;